-Gender Pay Gap Report 2021
+Gender Pay Gap Report 2022

-At Barnsley Council, we value diversity and are committed to equality and inclusion within our workforce.
+At Barnsley Council we value diversity and are committed to equality and inclusion within our workforce.

-Our ambition for Barnsley Council is to be a place where everyone is valued, respected, treated fairly and with dignity.
+We want our council to be a place where everyone is valued, respected, treated fairly and with dignity.

-We continue to believe in pay fairness and transparency, which is why I am really pleased to say that our median pay gap has reduced to zero, and our mean pay gap has reduced further and is now even closer to zero.
+We maintain our belief in pay fairness and transparency, which is why I am pleased to say that our median pay gap remains at zero and our mean pay gap, has increased very slightly by 0.1% to 3.4%.